alexander-jackson/postgres-lock-explorer/README.md

 Usage: pglx serve [OPTIONS] --host <HOST> --user <USER> --database <DATABASE>

 Options:
   -h, --host <HOST>                Hostname of the database server -U, --user <USER>                Username for connecting to the database server
-      --password <PASSWORD>   Password for connecting to the database server -d, --database <DATABASE>   Name of the database to connect to -p, --port <DATABASE_PORT>  Port of the database server -h, --help                  Print help
+      --password <PASSWORD>        Password for connecting to the database server -d, --database <DATABASE>        Name of the database to connect to -p, --port <DATABASE_PORT>       Port of the database server --server-port <SERVER_PORT>  Port to run the server itself on -h, --help                       Print help

 > pglx serve -h localhost -U postgres -d testing --password test
 ```